permissions-dispatcher/AndroidAnnotationsPermissionsDispatcherPlugin/README.md

 }
 ```

-**Please notice that PermissionsDispatcher is before AndroidAnnotations.**
+**Please notice that PermissionsDispatcher is above AndroidAnnotations.**

 ## License